radioation/SGDK_Scrolling/ParallaxPy/README.md

 ```bash
 python3 sgdk_parallax_image.py
 ```
-This genreates an image called `bg.png` and should  output text similar to the following
+This generates an image called `bg.png` and should  output text similar to the following
 ```cmd
 Scroll width far: 80.000